bazylevnik0/commonecator/README.md

    <li>Enter secret of destination person, and message what you sending to him/she/it</li>
   </ul>
  </li>
  <li>For live: I don’t teach yours to live, and what is life?
-You can write something what you like, if course...</li>
+You can write something what you like, of course...</li>
 </ul>